flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 modules, plugins, or whatever you want to call framework extensions, creating a vibrant ecosystem of reusable components.

-If you accept my assertion that an Operating System is a framework, then you can consider any program which communicates via one of the OS's communication systems (sockets, the file model, etc) to be an extension of the framework.
+If you accept my assertion that an operating system is a framework, then you can consider any program which communicates via one of the OS's communication systems (sockets, the file model, etc) to be an extension of the framework.
 Postgres is a framework extension that adds